MateuszKapusta/XamarinRenderers/README.md

 # XamarinRenderers

-Base for cusotm renderers for xamarin project
+Base for cusotm renderers for xamarin projects